Why are dreams so difficult to understand? How could our lives be different if we could read our dreams?

 The Zoom link for this event will be shared in your confirmation email.
 The confirmation email and reminders come from Eventbrite, so PLEASE CHECK YOUR SPAM FOLDER if you do not receive a confirmation after your ticket purchase.

-Any questions?
+Any further questions?
 Leave a comment below.